 More than anything, what I owe him — and every other young San Franciscan — is a City, a state, and a planet that is healthy, safe, and stable.
 Generations of leaders before me, as well as our current generation, have abdicated that responsibility.
 We have to make up for lost time.

 My fight for a cleaner, more sustainable City goes back to my time on the Board of Supervisors, where I passed bold legislation that increased energy efficiency in our buildings, expanded urban agriculture, phased out wasteful plastic water bottles, better managed water reuse, and championed the safe disposal of unused and expired pharmaceutical drugs.

-In the Legislature, I have authored new laws to streamline the installation of electric vehicle charging stations, make easier the local permitting of renewable energy storage technology, reduce food waste through standardizing food labels, and build sustainable neighborhoods on BART-owned land next to BART stations.
+In the Legislature, I authored new laws to streamline the installation of electric vehicle charging stations, make easier the local permitting of renewable energy storage technology, reduce food waste through standardizing food labels, and build sustainable neighborhoods on BART-owned land next to BART stations.

-This past year, I passed AB 619, which allows event organizers to use reusable food and drink containers.
+In 2019, I passed AB 619, which allows event organizers to use reusable food and drink containers.
 Up until now, some of our City’s most treasured events, like Outside Lands, resulted in a massive sea of trash being left behind in our public green spaces.
 Now, San Franciscans can make the greener choice to serve food and drinks with reusable containers — going a long way to beautifying and green-ifying our City.